 Research Excellence Framework

-- The assessment provides accountability for public investment in research and produces evidence of the benefits of this investment.
+- To provide accountability for public investment in research and produce evidence of the benefits of this investment.